 Our extern-written stories typically cover a recent, peer-reviewed scientific study or report, and include quotes about the study from multiple expert sources — obtained via first-person interviews — just as a professional news story would.
 Before your first assignment, we'll provide guidance about the general style, tone and structure of the news stories we publish in EARTH to help get you started.
 And then we'll work with you through the writing and editorial process.
 You're encouraged to ask questions, and you're welcome write as frequently or infrequently as works for you and the magazine's editorial staff.

 The externship is a remote position; you can work from any location and at your leisure.
 Once a story is assigned, you’ll generally have one to two weeks to research, report and write it before turning it in.
 (We do ask that you stick closely to deadlines, so please keep that in mind when determining your availability to write.)
 Once edited and finalized, extern-written stories are posted on EARTH's website as soon as possible.
 Select extern-written pieces may also appear in a print issue of the magazine.
 Publication, either online and/or in print, is subject to the discretion of the editorial staff and is not guaranteed.
 The externship is unpaid.

-If you're interested in the experience, email your resume, a cover letter, and at least one writing sample to email@example.com.
+If you're interested in the experience, email a cover letter discussing your interest in the geosciences and why you'd make a great extern at EARTH, your resume or CV, and at least one writing sample to email@example.com to apply.